jacksonianrtaylor/movie_rec_proj/README.md

 * The variables that stay the same for every test are:

     1. Number of train users: 5000, Number of test users: 1000
-    2. Test user bounds: 5-10
+    2. Test user rating bounds: 5-10
     3. 100 models tested with the same input.
-The acuraccy scores are an average for each test (this is to reduce error)
+The accuracy scores are an average for each test to reduce random error.

 ## Feature 1 and Feature 3: